Purdue-CS193/homework-0-Hunter-Frommelt/index.md

 `System.out.print("Wow!
 It's so cool that I'm on Hunter's GitHub project!")`

-## My favorite things about CS193
+## My Favorite Things About CS193
 - 193 is prime (*I think...*)
 - Tailored to make my transition into Purdue CS easier
 - Student-led (which is awesome because I'm a student!)
 - Item4

-## Boring stuff that was here before Hunter
+## Boring Stuff that was Here Before Hunter

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.